 Wisconsin penalty for First Degree Sexual Assault: 40 years (Maximum)

 A first degree sexual assault offense focuses on sexual assault causing great bodily harm:

 In Wisconsin, sexual contact is described as the intentional touching of the victim's intimate part by the defendant and has to be proven to be with purpose, whether to cause sexual arousal, gratification, to sexually humiliate the victim or cause bodily harm.

 What is the definition of Sexual Intercourse according to law?

 Sexual intercourse is defined as any intrusion into the genital or anal opening of another by any part of a person's body or object; this also includes oral sex.

 In proving that the victim did not “consent", the State must show that the victim did not freely agree to have sexual contact with the defendant.
 This does not require that the victim offered physical resistance.
 The person only needs to say “no” or claim that they said “no.”

-In defending these cases, the actions of both parties come into play.
+In defending a sexual assault case, the actions of both parties come into play.
 For example, a woman claiming rape who was drinking heavily, and acting very sexually toward you, and then voluntarily went with you, will not be easily believed on the matter of consent.
 The jury could conclude that under the circumstances, she did indeed give consent.
 The degree of harm is also a variable in sexual assault cases.
 What one juror finds to be a “great bodily harm” may be viewed by another as just “bodily harm” or even no harm.